geleto/cascador-ai/README.md

    })();
    ```

-Precompiled prompts (set at creation) are optimized for performance, while one-off prompts offer quick adaptability—perfect for testing or dynamic scenarios.
+Precompiled prompts (set at creation) are optimized for performance, while one-off prompts offer quick adaptability - perfect for testing or dynamic scenarios.

 ## Template Properties

 Renderers in *Cascador-AI* are powered by Cascada's templating engine.
 With a handful of properties, you can control how prompts and  templates are processed, inject data, transform outputs, and pull in data from external files and service.
 These apply to all renderers except the script runner.

 ### prompt
-The heart of your renderer—it’s the template or text that gets processed.
+The heart of your renderer - it’s the template or text that gets processed.
 Set it in three spots:
 - Base config: `create.Config({ prompt: 'Base {{ var }}' })`
 - Renderer creation (recommended): `create.TextGenerator({ prompt: 'Main {{ var }}' })`
 - Function call: `renderer('Dynamic {{ var }}', context)`